SeisComP/main/apps/tools/inventory/dlsv2inv/descriptions/dlsv2inv.rst

 dlsv2inv converts dataless `SEED <http://www.iris.edu/data/dataless.htm>`_ to
-SeisComP XML.
+SeisComP XML (:term:`SCML`).
 Due to the limitations of dataless SEED dlsv2inv allows to set attributes which are not available in dataless such as network type, network description and so on.

 It takes basically two important parameters:

-1. input file
+#. input file
-2. output file
+#. output file

 whereas the output file defaults to stdout if not given.